-The Cerne Giant, England’s largest chalk hill figure, is located near the village of Cerne Abbas in Dorset County, England.
+The Cerne Giant, England’s largest chalk hill figure, is located near the village of Cerne Abbas in Dorset County.
 The nude male figure, with a large club in his right hand, stands 180 feet tall!
 Its intended purpose and origin remains unknown.

 Like the Uffington White Horse, the Cerne Giant is outlined by trenches cut into the turf and backfilled with chalk.
 Unlike the Uffington White Horse, which has been reliability dated and determined to be 3,000 years old, the age of the Cerne Giant chalk hill figure is an open question.

 Upon arrival, we parked the van and hiked to the feet of the Cerne Giant.
-When explaining what was known or unknown about the chalk hill figure, Hugh mentioned that the local folks have long believed that the Cerne Giant aids fertility.
+Once there, Hugh explained what was known or unknown about the chalk hill figure.
+Among other things, Hugh mentioned that the local folks have long believed that the Cerne Giant aids fertility.
 He added that local couples have been known to, in the dark of night, make love while lying on the Cerne Giant’s “parts”.